napari/napari.github.io/fundamentals/labels.md

 or by selecting the color picker tool and then clicking on a pixel with the desired label in the image.
 When a label is selected you will see its integer inside the label combobox and the color or the label shown in the thumbnail next to the label combobox.
-If the 0 label is selected then a checkerboard pattern is shown in the thumbnail to represent the transparent color.
+If the 0 label is selected, then a checkerboard pattern is shown in the thumbnail to represent the transparent color.

 You can quickly select the color picker by pressing the `L` key when the labels layer is selected.